bitloops/node-bitloops/README.md

     // If you are using Firebase authentication you need to pass
 	// the user auth data as context for your web requests bitloops.authenticate({
-		authenticationType: AuthTypes.BitloopsUser,
+		authenticationType: AuthTypes.FirebaseUser,
+		provider: {
-		provider: AuthProviders.FIREBASE,
+			type: AuthProviders.FIREBASE,
-		firebaseProviderId: 'myProviderId', // You set this in the Bitloops Console user,
+			id: 'myProviderId', // You set this in the Bitloops Console },
+		user,
 	});
   } else {